-TJ’s resident dog lover and regular blogger, Michelle Parry-Slater reflects on what she learnt from cutting her dog’s hair
+TJ’s resident dog lover and regular blogger, Michelle Parry-Slater reflects on what she learnt from learning a new skill

 Everyone needs a hobby, right?
 Some people play musical instruments.
 Others like to garden.
 Perhaps you’re more adventurous and spend your weekends hang gliding.
 For me, I love my dogs and my hobby is grooming their hair.
 I started out with my dog on the garden table and a ‘Groom your Cocker Spaniel’ DVD as my guide.
 There are no photos of my dogs from those days for a reason – sorry Pixie!

 I learnt so much from an experienced professional

 I later invested in all the gear and watched a lot of YouTube.
 I got a little better but I needed guidance, teaching, and feedback.
 I went to Dog Grooming School for a day.
 I learnt so much from an experienced professional.
 It was the feedback in the moment that was key.
 And then came more practice.

 Cutting dogs’ hair is not a hobby I do every day and I have found over time the knowledge and feedback from the ‘injection education’ of my day at school slips further away.
 Without regular feedback or someone to ask in the moment, I’m back to the limits of my knowledge and not getting better.
 So, I tinker and dabble, and my dogs vaguely look like spaniels (even though one is actually a wire-haired dachshund).
 Most of all I enjoy spending time with them in my little home hair salon, and I send them to the professionals every now and then.